ankumar/Programming-machine-learning/README.md

 - [A natural language interface for computers](https://github.com/KillianLucas/open-interpreter)
 - [OpenDevin](https://github.com/OpenDevin/OpenDevin)

-The successful art of model merging is often based purely on experience and intuition of a passionate model hacker, best illustrated in the above tweet by Omar Sanseviero.
+The successful art of model merging is often based purely on experience and intuition of a passionate model hacker, ....
 In fact, the current Open LLM Leaderboard is dominated by merged models.
-Surprisingly, merged models work without any additional training, making it very cost-effective (no GPUs required at all!), and so many people, researchers, hackers, and hobbyists alike, are trying this to create the best models for their purposes.
-If you want to learn more about model merging, we recommend reading this article by Maxime Labonne.
+Surprisingly, merged models work without any additional training, making it very cost-effective (**no GPUs required at all!**), and so many people, researchers, hackers, and hobbyists alike, are trying this to create the best models for their purposes.
 - [Evolving New Foundation Models: Unleashing the Power of Automating Model Development](https://sakana.ai/evolutionary-model-merge/)